 Abbreviation: TPM_CRB_INTF_ID_x

 General Description: Interface Identifier Register

-Defaul t Specific to each revision
+Default Specific to each revision

-Bit Des scriptio ns:

-63:48 Read Only ce ID - vendor specific

-47:32 Read Only VID regis 0x12 repre for ID- assigned by TCG This is represented within the ter in big-endian format.
-For example, a vendor ID of 34 would be seented as: Bits 7:0 = 34 (0011 0100); Bits 15:8 = 12 1 0010).

-31:24 Read Only RID Revision ID - specifies the revision of the component

-23:20 Read Only Reserved Reads return 0

-, 19 Read Write IntfSelLock 0 - A write of this value is ignored 1 - A write of this value locks the InterfaceSelector field and prevents further changes.
-Field is reset to 0 on TPM_INIT 18:17 Read Write InterfaceSelector 00 - A write of this value changes the selected interface to FIFO 01 - A write of this value changes the selected interface to CRB This field may only be written if IntfSelLock is 0.
+Bit Descriptions: 63:48 Read Only DID Device ID - vendor specific 47:32 Read Only VID Vendor ID- assigned by TCG This is represented within the register in big-endian format.
+For example, a vendor ID of 0x1234 would be represented as: Bits 7:0 = 34 (0011 0100); Bits 15:8 = 12 (0001 0010).
+31:24 Read Only RID Revision ID - specifies the revision of the component 23:20 Read Only Reserved Reads return 0 19 Read Write IntfSelLock 0 - A write of this value is ignored 1 - A write of this value locks the InterfaceSelector field and prevents further changes.
+Field is reset to 0 on TPM_INIT 18:17 Read Write InterfaceSelector OO - A write of this value changes the selected interface to FIFO O1 - A write of this value changes the selected interface to CRB This field may only be written if IntfSelLock is 0.
 Writes to this field take effect on next TPM_INIT.
 Other values are reserved.
-16:15 Read Only CapIFRes Reserved for future interfaces (since InterfaceSelector is a two-bit field), reads return 0 14 Read CapCRB 0 - CRB interface is not supported.
-Only 1 - CRB interface is supported and may be selected.
-13 Read CapFIFO 0 - FIFO interface is not supported.
-Only 1 - FIFO interface is supported and may be selected.
-12:11 Read CapDataXferSizeSupport 00 - TPM supports 4-byte transfer size only.
-Only 01 - TPM supports 8-byte transfer size (includes 4-byte transfers).
+16:15 Read Only CapIFRes Reserved for future interfaces (since InterfaceSelector is a two-bit field), reads return 0 14 Read Only CapCRB 0 - CRB interface is not supported.1 - CRB interface is supported and may be selected.
+13 Read Only CapFIFO 0 - FIFO interface is not supported.1 - FIFO interface is supported and may be selected.
+12:11 Read Only CapDataXferSizeSupport 00 - TPM supports 4-byte transfer size only.
+01 - TPM supports 8-byte transfer size (includes 4-byte transfers).
 10 - TPM supports 32-byte transfer size (includes 4- and 8-byte transfers).
-11 - TPM supports 64-byte transfer size (includes 4-, 8- and 32-byte transfers).
-10:9 Read Reserved Reserved Only Reads return 0 8 Read CapLocality 0 - This interface supports Locality 0 only.
-Only 1 - This interface supports 5 localities.
+11 - TPM supports 64-byte transfer size (includes 4-, 8- and 10 Read Only Reserved 32-byte transfers).
+Reserved Reads return 0 9 Read Only CapCRBIdleBypass O - TPM supports fast transition from Idle to Command Ready state 1 - TPM supports transition from Command Completion directly to Command Ready Note: if this field is set to 1, the driver may need to set the cmdReady bit twice, as there is no indicator differentiates between Command Completion and Ready state in the CRB interface.
+8 Read Only CapLocality 0 - This interface supports Locality 0 only.
+1 - This interface supports 5 localities (Localities 0-4).

 7:4 Read Only InterfaceVersion 0001 - CRB interface version 0.
-NOTE: CRB initial InterfaceVersion value of 0000 is for pre-existing CRB implementations.
+NOTE: CRB initial Interface Version value of 0000 is for pre-existing CRB implementations.
 0000 - FIFO interface for TPM2.0.
 3:0 Read Only InterfaceType 0000 - FIFO interface as defined in PTP for TPM 2.0 is active.
 0001 - CRB interface is active.
 1111 - FIFO interface as defined in TIS1.3 is active (all other fields of this register are don't).